jonwright77/DaysToGo/01_CURRENT_STATE.md

 ## Privacy & Permissions

 - **Photo/Calendar Access**: The app correctly uses `PHPhotoLibrary.requestAuthorization` and `EKEventStore.requestFullAccessToEvents` to request permissions.
+- **Location Access**: The app uses `CLLocationManager.requestAlwaysAuthorization` to enable background location tracking.
+Location tracking is battery-efficient using significant location changes only (~500m threshold).
+Data is stored locally and automatically cleaned up after 90 days.
-- **Permission Prompts**: Permissions are requested when the features are first used.
-The app now gracefully handles permission denial by showing an alert.
+- **Permission Prompts**: Permissions are requested on app launch (location) or when features are first used (photos/calendar).
+The app gracefully handles permission denial by showing alerts with helpful recovery suggestions.
-- **Privacy Manifest**: The `Info.plist` file contains the necessary usage descriptions: `NSPhotoLibraryUsageDescription` and `NSCalendarsUsageDescription`.
+- **Privacy Manifest**: The `Info.plist` file contains the necessary usage descriptions: `NSPhotoLibraryUsageDescription`, `NSCalendarsUsageDescription`, `NSLocationWhenInUseUsageDescription`, `NSLocationAlwaysAndWhenInUseUsageDescription`, and `NSLocationAlwaysUsageDescription`.
+Background location updates are declared in `UIBackgroundModes`.

 ## Build/Tooling